The Best Area To Stay in Dubai

 The 10 Best Neighborhoods in Dubai for Tourists

-This likable and convenient residential area is nicely distant from the overbuilt and overpriced districts further down the coast.
+This likable and convenient residential area is close to the Dubai airport and nicely distant from the more touristy districts further down the coast.
 It offers more than enough amenities for tourists – often more likely to be locally-run supermarkets than malls – as well as souks (markets) dedicated to gold and spices.
-Mostly populated by Emiratis and resident workers from other countries rather than tourists and western expats, Deira has several stations for both lines of the excellent metro that stretches the length of Dubai and links the airport.
-With plenty of budget-priced hotels, and a few more upmarket options, this area is less than 15 minutes from the airport, so it’s terrific for short stays between flights.
+Mostly populated by Emiratis and resident workers from other countries rather than tourists and western expats, Deira has several stations for both lines of the excellent metro that stretches the length of Dubai and links to the airport.
+With plenty of budget accommodations, and a few more upmarket options, all the hotels listed below are less than 15 minutes from the airport, so it’s terrific for short stays between flights.

 2. Dubai Creek